trivago/samsa/README.md

 ## Operators

-Samsa offers many different operators designed to make working with your data easier.
-The most common operators are `map` `filter` `reduce`.
-A full listing of operators and how to create your own can be found in <!--add docs link here-->.
+Samsa offers many different operators designed to make working with your streams easier, the most common operators being `map`, `filter`, and `reduce`.
+A full listing of operators and how to create your own can be found in [Operators.md](./docs/Operators.md).

 ### Example